Acrylic Monomers Derived from Plant Oils - Synthesis and Use in High Value Polymers (RFT-462)

 Patents

-This technology is also patent pending in Europe (EP3183310) and is available for licensing/partnering opportunities.
+This technology is patented in the U.S. and other countries and is available for licensing and partnering opportunities.

 Contact